-I have two versions of flat stand-up Wirt display cases, and a more traditional Paul Wirt fountain pen countertop sales display case.
+I have three versions of flat stand-up Wirt display cases, and a more traditional Paul Wirt fountain pen countertop sales display case.
+Two stand up cases hold 12 pens, and one holds 24.
 The first Paul Wirt countertop store display case was featured in a 1908 catalog ad, pictured below, and sold with an assortment of Wirt pens.
-My stand-up flat cases are both missing the arms (legs?) on the sides that allow it to stand up tilted back.
-The first is top loading, and features a pin in the back that locks into a ring at the bottom of the inner portion of the case.
+My 12 pen stand-up flat cases are both missing the arms (legs?) on the sides that allow it to stand up tilted back.
+The 24 pen case has both legs, one broken.
+It does not appear to be a sturdy design.
+The first case pictured is top loading and features a pin in the back that locks into a ring at the bottom of the inner portion of the case.
 The second features a tilt away front.
+The 24 pen case also tilts open.

 This second case is similar, but this model has a front that tilts open to access the pens.